darku1337/CryptiComm/README.md

 - **Decentralized Chatrooms**: Users can join or create chatrooms with customizable admin and owner controls.
 - **End-to-End Encryption**: All messages are securely encrypted using SSL/TLS.
+- **Private Rooms**: Room owners have the option to set a password to their room.
 - **Room Admins and Owners**: Room owners can promote or demote admins, reclaim ownership using secure tokens, and manage room members.
 - **Rate-Limiting and Anti-Spam**: Enforced rate limits to prevent spamming.
 - **Private Messaging**: Users can send private messages securely to other users.